continuedev/continue/docs/docs/docs/autocomplete/advanced-configuration.md

 sidebar_position: 5
 ---

-Experiment with these settings to find the perfect balance between suggestion quality and system performance for your specific needs and hardware capabilities:
+Continue offers a handful of parameters in [`config.json`](../reference/config-json.md) that can be tuned to find the perfect balance between suggestion quality and system performance for your specific needs and hardware capabilities:

 ```json title="config.json"
  "tabAutocompleteOptions": {